Ghost Rider (Johnny Blaze): Powers and abilities

-As a primal agent of Heaven, empowered by the Spirits of Vengeance, created by the power of God Himself ages past to enact vengeance upon the sinners of mankind, Johnny Blaze is one of the most powerful entities within the mortal and immortal realms.
+As a primal agent of Heaven, empowered by the Spirits of Vengeance, created by God's power to enact vengeance upon the sinners of mankind, Johnny Blaze is one of the most powerful entities within the mortal and immortal realms.
 The common theme of the Ghost Rider is a human host who transforms into a flaming-headed skeleton with a vehicle and supernatural powers.
 When riding their vehicles, they can travel faster than conventional vehicles and can maneuver impossible feats such as riding straight up a vertical surface or across water.

 Initially when transformed, Blaze's motorcycle would simply catch fire.
 Later, he could create a cycle made of pure flame (hellfire).
 Hellfire is a supernatural flame which typically burns the soul and not the body, but also could be used as regular flame.
 Projecting hellfire as a weapon is his main form of attack.
 He also possesses heightened reflexes and superhuman strength, as well as almost total invulnerability to physical damage.
 Any damage he does take is quickly recovered, as Ghost Rider is made of pure hellfire, which he can use to immediately regenerate any lost limbs or holes in his body.

 For a time, when Daniel Ketch was the Ghost Rider, Johnny did not have his typical powers.
-Instead, he wielded a shotgun that fired mystical force-blasts and rode a mystic motorcycle (both somehow empowered by exposure to Ketch's hellfire).
+Instead, he wielded a shotgun that fired mystical force-blasts and rode a mystic motorcycle, both empowered by exposure to Ketch's hellfire.

 In the newest incarnation of Johnny Blaze as Ghost Rider, another main weapon in his arsenal has been his chain, which was first used by the Danny Ketch Ghost Rider.
 The chain, much like the rest of Ghost Rider, is made of hellfire given a solid physical substance.
 Ghost Rider can control the exact movement of the chain with his mind, allowing it to do things normal chains cannot, such as reach vast distances and wrap around enemies without fail.
 The chain is seemingly unbreakable.

 This incarnation's most powerful weapon is the Penance Stare.
 When he locks eyes with his victim, he can make them experience all the emotional pain and suffering that they have inflicted on everyone in their lifetime, permanently damaging their soul in the process.
 The only person known to have recovered from the Penance Stare is Doctor Strange, but this was under exceptional circumstances and required the aid of an angelic being to restore him to normal.
 The Punisher was able to resist the Penance Stare because he regretted nothing, which momentarily stunned the Ghost Rider.

-The demonic entity Zarathos, which is the current source of Ghost Rider's power, has been described by Doctor Strange (the Sorcerer Supreme of Earth, whom the Rider overpowered once in direct combat) to possess sufficient mystical power to challenge the Green Scar incarnation of the Hulk, as shown in World War Hulk.
+The demonic entity Zarathos, which is the current source of Ghost Rider's power, has been described by Doctor Strange to possess sufficient mystical power to challenge the Green Scar incarnation of the Hulk.
 Zarathos is also able to re-manifest himself within Blaze when seemingly destroyed or exorcised, unless placed within a new host.